darktable-org/dtdocs/content/module-reference/processing-modules/perspective-correction.md

 : Horizontal lines that do not converge

 gray
-: Other lines identified which are not of interest to this module
+: Other lines that are not of interest to this module

-Lines marked in red or yellow are regarded as outliers and are not taken into account for the automatic fitting step.
+Lines marked in red or yellow are regarded as outliers and are not taken into account during the automatic fitting step.
 This outlier elimination involves a statistical process using random sampling which means that each time you press the “get structure” button the color pattern of the lines will look slightly different.

 You can manually change the status of line segments: Left-Click on a line to select it (turn the color to green or blue) and Right-click to deselect it (turn the color to red or yellow).
 If you keep the mouse button pressed, you can use a sweeping action to select/deselect multiple lines in a row.
 The size of the select/deselect brush can be changed with the mouse wheel.
 Hold down the Shift key and keep the left or right mouse button pressed while dragging to select or deselect all lines in the chosen rectangular area.

-Click on one of the “automatic fit” icons (see below) to initiate an optimization process which finds the best suited module parameters based on the detected structure.
+Click on one of the “automatic fit” icons (see below) to initiate an optimization process, which finds the best suited module parameters based on the detected structure.
 The image and the overlaid lines are then displayed with perspective corrections applied.

 # module controls

-Once the initial image analysis is done, the following controls can be used to perform the perspective corrections.
+Once the initial image analysis is complete, the following controls can be used to perform the perspective corrections.

 rotation
 : Control the rotation of the image around its center to correct for a skewed horizon.